alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-17-abdullah-habashy.md

 ---
 layout: post
-title: "On Abdullah Al-Habashy"
+title: On Abdullah Al-Habashy
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa Shaykh Ibn Baz 9/315"
+source: Majmu' Fatawa Shaykh Ibn Baz 9/315
-hijri: "Dhul-Qa'dah 26, 1441"
+hijri: '1441-11-26'
 date: 2020-07-17
 lang: en
-category: [fatwas,sects,refutals]
+category:
+- fatwas
+- sects
+- refutals
-summary: "I would like to tell you that this sect is known to us.
+summary: I would like to tell you that this sect is known to us.
 It is a misguided sect and their leader Abdullah Al-Habashy is notorious for his deviation and aberration.
-Thus, it is obligatory to boycott them and condemn their 'Aqidah (creed) and warn people against them."
+  Thus, it is obligatory to boycott them and condemn their 'Aqidah (creed) and warn people against them.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 From Abdul-Aziz ibn Abdullah ibn Baz to our dear respected brother, **T.M**.
 May Allah protect you.
 As-salamu 'alaykum warahmatullah wabarakatuh (May Allah's Peace, Mercy, and Blessings be upon you!).